-Tennessee is one of seven states in the United States that does not or nearly does not have income taxes.
+Tennessee is one of nine states in the United States that does not or nearly does not have income taxes.
 It is in the "nearly" column since the state still has the Hall Tax, which is a flat tax on interest and dividends.

 It might sound like a great deal, however, there are other ways that the state gets you: sales tax, for example.
 Tennessee has the highest sales tax in the nation—and, you're being taxed not just for merchandise—but, essentials like food, too.

 Hall Tax Repeal

 In 2016, the state legislature voted to repeal the Hall Tax, which goes into effect January 1, 2022, barring any additional legislative changes.
 The change will go into full effect on Jan.
 1, 2022.
 The plan is to decrease the Hall Tax by a percentage point each year until 2022, assuming the state meets certain revenue targets.

 Up through 2016, the Hall Tax was a flat 6 percent.
 It mostly affected seniors and others living off of stocks and bonds, like retirement accounts and capital gains, rather than wages and salaries.
 The Hall Tax was added to the constitution in 1929 and is named for the representative that sponsored the policy.

 Other Repealed Taxes

 Tennessee had a gift tax that was repealed in 2012.
 The state’s estate tax was repealed in 2016.

 States With No Income Tax